Difference Between Depreciation vs Amortization

 Accumulated Amortization- Credit |

-9 | Example | The example of assets where depreciation can be used is the plant, building, machine, equipment etc. | The example of intangible assets which are amortized are patents, trademarks, lease rental agreements, concession rights, brand value etc.
+9 | Example | Example of assets where depreciation can be used is the plant, building, machine, equipment, etc. | Examples of intangible assets that are amortized are patents, trademarks, lease rental agreements, concession rights, brand value, etc. |

 Examples of Depreciation vs Amortization

-Below are the examples for better understading:
+Below are the examples for better understanding:

 Example of Depreciation